WebOfTrustInfo/rwot12-cologne/advance-readings/rwot-primer.md

 ### Enjoying the Margins

-After each day of the workshop, we're scheduling a non-sponsored dinner for participants.
+After each day of the workshop, we facilitate the organization of non-sponsored dinner(s) for participants.
 Some of you may be introverts who need to rest and relax back in your hotel rooms (or wandering the beautiful streets of our locale!), but for the rest of you, we hope you'll attend.

 This is one of the activities that occurs "in the margins" of the workshop, a category that also includes our morning breakfasts, our noontime lunches, and our afternoon breaks.
-These "interstitial opportunities" providea time that you can meet with your colleagues and make connections outside your working group, but it's also an opportunity to spontaneously generate ideas that might be useful to your paper, to your fellows' papers, or even to the digital-identity space in general.
+These "interstitial opportunities" provide a time that you can meet with your colleagues and make connections outside your working group, but it's also an opportunity to spontaneously generate ideas that might be useful to your paper, to your fellows' papers, or even to the decentralized-identity space in general.
 We've had great questions and thoughts come out of past activities "in the margins" that have influenced the DID specification and more.

 Ultimately, any creative work is the product of both perspiration and inspiration.
 The workshop days will provide you with plenty of opportunity to contribute your perspiration, but look to the margins for your _inspiration_.

-## Days Two to Four: Writing Your Paper
+## Days Three to Five: Writing Your Paper

-The rest of the workshop days will primarily be spent writing your paper (or your code or whatever).
+The rest of the workshop days will primarily be spent writing your paper (or your code or whatever artifact you're working on).
 The bulk of that will occur on the second day, but you'll have time on the afternoon of day three and the morning of day four.

 There's no right or wrong way to produce your paper.
 We find that the majority of groups talk for a while, sharing their ideas, while someone records the most notable ones.
 At some point they tend to move into a collaborative document system like Google Docs and start outlining, then begin recording specific ideas for each section.
 Finally, they split up the writing tasks and begin to actually put words to paper.